joshbickett/generative-computer/REAL_AGENT_SETUP.md

 # Setting Up the Real Gemini Agent

-Currently, Open Imagine uses a **smart simulator** that generates contextual todo lists based on your requests.
+Currently, Generative Computer uses a **smart simulator** that generates contextual todo lists based on your requests.
 This works immediately without any setup.

 To use the **REAL Gemini CLI agent** that actually thinks and writes code, you need to set up authentication first.